BolajiOlajide/a_socials/README.md

 ### SETTING UP WITH DOCKER

-Before booting up the environment (`make build`) ensure that you have [docker](https://docs.docker.com/docker-for-mac/install/) **installed** and **running** on your machine.
+Before booting up the environment (`make build`) ensure that you have [docker](https://docs.docker.com/) **installed** and **running** on your machine.
 If you are using mac this [install](https://docs.docker.com/docker-for-mac/install/) should get you started.

 The resources will be configured via docker-compose services.
 This will ensure that the application will be developed and deployed under similar environments.

-To setup development environment, create a dev.env file in the `docker/dev` directory and populate it with environment variables using `.env.sample` as a model
+To setup development environment, create a `dev.env` file in the `docker/dev` directory and populate it with environment variables using `.env.sample` file in the root directory as a model.

 To start the build, run:

 ```sh
 make build
 ```

-After the build is complete, spin up the containers with:
+After the build is complete, spin up the docker containers with:

 ```bash
 make start